shaojiankui/PinnedHeaderListView/README.md

 These replace the ```getViewTypeCount() and getItemViewType(int position)``` methods from a standard adapter

 Note that you can return the same ItemViewType for a header and a non header and these will be cached seperately by the underlying ListView.
-That is, you will never get a header view passed in as the convertView in ```public View getItemView(int section, int position, View convertView, ViewGroup parent);```, nor will you get an item view passed in as the convertView in ```public View getSectionHeaderView(int section, View convertView, ViewGroup parent);```
+That is, you will never get a header view passed in as the convertView in ```public View getItemView(IndexPath indexPath, View convertView, ViewGroup parent);```, nor will you get an item view passed in as the convertView in ```public View getSectionHeaderView(int section, View convertView, ViewGroup parent);```

 See the provided example for more details.